staeke/meteor-imports-webpack-plugin/README.md

 ## How does it work

 This plugin extracts the meteor packages from a **real meteor project**, which lives in a subfolder.
+Your top-level project directory must *not* be a meteor project (that is, it should not contain a `.meteor` directory).

 If you are going to use a Meteor server, then a good name could be `server`.
 If not, maybe just `meteor`.
 We'll stick to `server` for this guide.